 Modes of signal operation

-Single ended differential point
+Single-ended differential point

-- When differential amplifier has such configuration in which one input is at ground level and at other input voltages is provided.
+- When differential amplifier has such a configuration in which one input is at ground level and at other input voltages is provided.
 It is shown in figure.

 - The condition when voltage is provided to first input as denoted in figure (a) inverted amplified signal voltage is shown at output one.